SeisComP/seiscomp/doc/base/installation.rst

    bash install-fdsnws.sh
    ...

-or contact the SeisComP developers to add support for your distribution.
+or contact the |scname| developers to add support for your distribution.

 SQL configuration
 -----------------